salrashid123/vault_gcp/README.md

 type                service
 ```

-Ok, all we've done here is showd that we can lookup info for the token as defined in the `.hcl` file
+Ok, all we've done here is shown that we can lookup info for the token as defined in the `.hcl` file

 #### Vault Secret